microconfig/microconfig/README.md

     #include logback-template
 ```

-As your could notice placeholder syntax inside template `${propName}`  differs from Micronfig one `${component@propName}`, it doesn't specify component name.
+As you could notice placeholder syntax inside template `${propName}`  differs from Micronfig one `${component@propName}`, it doesn't specify a component name.
-Micronconfig resolves template's placeholders based on properties from component which declared dependencies on template.
+Micronconfig resolves template's placeholders based on properties from a component which declares dependencies on the template.

 As we remember order and payment services include 'application.name' property from service-discovery-client.
-During config build Microconfig will replace ${application.name} inside logback.xml with service's property value and copy result logback.xml to result folder for each service.
+During config build Microconfig will replace ${application.name} inside logback.xml with service's property value and copy result logback.xml to the resulting folder for each service.

-If you want to declare property for template only and don't want this property to be included into result config file you can use `#var propName=value`.
+If you want to declare a property for template only and don't want this property to be included into result config file you can use `#var propName=value`.

 If you want to specify template destination dir and file you can use `template.${templateName}.toFile=${someFile}` property.
 For example:

  **logback-template/application.properties**
  ```*.properties